 Eroding out of existence

 One of just a few protected nesting sites in South Carolina, Crab Bank is critical habitat.
 Yet, the island is now shorter and more narrow than it’s been in 10 years.
 Erosion has reduced Crab Bank to less than an acre of sand, and the island is increasingly vulnerable to high tides and big storms.

 Crab Bank is a special place for our community and coast.
 The island is vital for nesting shorebirds.
 It serves as a buffer to prevent erosion for nearby homes on the Harbor and is a resource for scientific research, ecotourism and outdoor recreation.

 We won’t let Crab Bank disappear.
 It is our hope that we will return the Pelicam to its rightful home on Crab Bank next summer.
-You can read more about our efforts to save Crab Bank or make a gift to support the island’s restoration.
+Read more about our efforts to save Crab Bank.

 The Shutes Folly Pelicam